 If you have been fired from your job, and you believe it was an act of wrongful termination, you should talk with an employment law attorney who handles wrongful termination cases.

-A lawyer will help you get your claim organized, gather the supporting evidence and documentation, and then get your claim filed against your employer for their actions.
+A lawyer can help you get your claim organized, gather the supporting evidence and documentation, and then get your claim filed against your employer for their actions.
 Your employer will have legal representation looking out for their rights, so you need to make sure you have someone who is looking out for you.

 Some employment law attorneys take such cases on a contingency basis.
 That means that the lawyer will not be paid until you win your claim and recover damages.